Key takeaways

 Copper and zinc

-When it comes to combining copper with zinc, it’s all about balance.
+When it comes to combining copper with zinc supplements, it’s all about balance.
 Zinc interferes with copper’s absorption, but taking too much zinc can even cause a copper deficiency.
 If you’re taking zinc, it’s advised that you take a 2 mg copper supplement as well to support the body’s balance of these two minerals.

 Omega-3s and vitamin E